 Untreated Graves disease in a newborn can be fatal.
 It can also cause:

 There is no known way to prevent the disorder.
 Even women who are cured of Graves disease by ablation of the thyroid gland are still at risk for babies with neonatal Graves disease.

-A pregnant woman who had or has Graves disease needs to tell her health care provider as soon as she knows she is pregnant.
+A pregnant woman who had or has Graves disease needs to tell her healthcare provider as soon as she knows she is pregnant.
 This is so her baby can be checked at birth and treated right away if needed.
 With treatment right away, babies usually recover fully within a few weeks.
 But Graves disease may recur during the first 6 months to 1 year of life.
-It’s important to watch your baby ongoing for signs of Graves disease.
+It’s important to continually watch your baby for signs of Graves disease.

 Call your baby’s healthcare provider if you think your baby has signs of Graves disease.

 The Division of Endocrinology and Diabetes at Children's National is a nationally recognized leader in providing quality care and innovative treatment for children.
 Discover more about the treatments we offer.

 Invest in future cures for some of life's most devastating diseases.
 Give today to help more children grow up stronger.

 Learn more about the Division of Endocrinology and Diabetes which is a nationally recognized leader in treating a variety of endocrine disorders.